NekoFluff/hololive-livestream-notification-bot/README.md

-# Hololive-EN Notification Bot
+# Hololive Livestream Notification Bot

-Notifies the server of youtube updates from Hololive-EN
+Sends notifications when livestreams from hololive are about to begin.
+(15 minutes prior and on time)

 Requires a server text room with the name `hololive-notifications`